 So, what skills does a content writer need?

-Content writers need to be versatile and well-rounded – a ‘Jack-of-all-trades’ in the writing world.
+Website content writers need to be versatile and well-rounded – a ‘Jack-of-all-trades’ in the writing world.
 This skill set can seem daunting for anyone looking to get into the field, but all it takes to become a master of these traits is plenty of practice.
 To succeed as a content writer, you must possess a minimum of the following skills:

-- The ability to research swiftly and effectively
+- the ability to research swiftly and effectively

-- A strong grip on spelling, grammar and style
+- a strong grip on spelling, grammar and style

-- The ability to write quickly and consistently meet tight deadlines
+- the ability to write quickly and consistently meet tight deadlines

-- The ability to write in different tones of voice, on a range of subjects and within a variety of contexts/structures
+- the ability to write in different tones of voice, on a range of subjects and within a variety of contexts/structures

 It also helps to specialise in certain fields, with a strong knowledge of your specialism, and to have the creativity to generate ideas on the fly.
 So pure writing ability is a key factor of being a content writer, but it is far from the only skill needed to succeed.
 Creativity, knowledge and the ability to work quickly are all essential.

 Breaking down the roles a content writer will take on